 Risk Is Everywhere

 Now compare this to the challenge of running a business.
-For example, perhaps you wake up on a Monday morning and you realise that an international competitor has just launched in your backyard with a multi-million dollar advertising campaign.
+For example, perhaps you wake up on a Monday morning and you realize that an international competitor has just launched in your backyard with a multi-million dollar advertising campaign.
 Perhaps the Global Financial Crisis Mach 2 has just reared its ugly head and your revenues have plummeted by 75%, but your staff wages are still the same!
 Perhaps you need to negotiate a merger with another company.
 Unless you’re an incredibly seasoned operator then all of these challenges are likely to be challenges that you haven’t faced before.
-It’s the unpredictable nature of this environment that makes business like a game of Monopoly.
-With some trades you can master your environment, while with others you are always navigating a world of chance.

 Most of all, when embraced in full, running a business is just ridiculously good fun.
 It’s stupidly enjoyable to be the master of your own destiny, whether that’s through building bathroom renovations, developing digital strategy for major brands, building websites, or running the corner store.
 Business is amazing!